FAQs ENERGIZE WARWICK

 14. What about commercial, multi-family or rental properties?

-In general, these properties are either eligible under the Energize program or would qualify under sister programs.
+In general, these properties are either eligible under the Energy Star program or would qualify under sister programs.

 15. Are there special programs available for lower-income applicants?